cloudfoundry-attic/cf-abacus/doc/api.md

 Usage can be submitted by POSTing _resource usage_ documents to Abacus.

-A _resource usage document_ contains usage measurements for one or more Cloud resources.
+A _resource usage document_ contains usage measurements for a Cloud resource.

 Once a _resource usage_ document has been submitted to Abacus it can be retrieved using GET.